+Criteria Weighting

-Criteria Weighting Applicants track record: 40% 1.
-Relevance of PhD to research priority area 2.
-Research experience in, or relevant to, research priority area including conduct of research to inform policy/practice development
+Applicants track record: 50%

+1. Relevance of PhD to research project

-Research environment and support: 30% 30% 1.
-Alignment of research environment to research priority area 2.
-Primary Academic Advisor's track record considering alignment to research priority area; experience of working with industry and influencing practice, policy or programs in the field; and mentoring of postdoctoral scholars Pro oposed research plan: 30% 1.
-Alignment with VicHealth's stated research priority area and consideration of health equity 2.
-Potential of the research project to directly impact on evidence informed health promotion policy and practice in Victoria for optimal public benefit
+2. Research experience in, or relevant to, research project including conduct of research to inform policy/practice development Re search environment and support: 30% 1.
+Alignment of research environment to research project 2.
+Primary Academic Advisor's track record considering alignment to research project; experience of working with industry and influencing practice, policy or programs in the field; and mentoring of postdoctoral scholars Pro Proposed research topic: 20% 1.
+Feasibility of indicative approach

-It is anticipated that the top five applications in each research priority area will move to the next assessment step, however this depends on the quality of the submissions and the spread of applications across the research priority areas.
+It is anticipated that the top five applications in each research area will move to the next assessment step, however this depends on the quality of the submissions and the spread of applications across the research projects.